wyattshapiro/sparkify_data_warehouse/README.md

 - src/dwh.cfg.sample: Specifies required environmental variables for AWS connections.
 Note: Actual file is dwh.cfg but it is in .gitignore to prevent exposing real credentials.
 - src/create_tables.py: Drops and creates your tables.
 You run this file to reset your tables before each time you run your ETL scripts.
 - src/etl.py: Reads and processes *all files* from song_data and log_data and loads them into your tables.
-- src/analyze_tables.py: Runs queries on Postgres db to surface analytical insights.
+- src/analyze_tables.py: Runs queries on Redshift cluster to surface analytical insights.
 - src/sql_queries.py: Contains all sql queries, and is used during ETL process and analysis.

 **Steps to run**